 Germany is home to one of Europe’s oldest cultures.
-Its traditional name is “Deutschland.”
-A land of proud people and traditions, it is known for beautiful forests, mountains and rivers.
-The countryside is dotted with scores of castles from Medieval and Renaissance times.
+Its German name is Deutschland.
+A land of proud people and traditions, it is known for beautiful forests, mountains, and rivers.
+The countryside is dotted with scores of castles from medieval and Renaissance times.
 The people enjoy working, eating, and spending time outdoors.

-The Catholic Church was the largest influence over Germans until the 1500’s.
-But Martin Luther resisted the Church, preaching that “the just shall live by faith” and that all people could read the Bible and receive the Holy Spirit.
+The Catholic Church was the largest influence over Germans until the 1500s.
+But Martin Luther resisted the church, preaching “the just shall live by faith” and that all people could read the Bible and receive the Holy Spirit.
 These teachings began the Reformation and the birth of evangelical movements.

-The German Pentecostal movement began in 1907 due in part when two Norwegian missionaries visited several German cities in en route to India.
+The German Pentecostal movement began in 1907 due in part when two Norwegian missionaries visited several German cities en route to India.
 Many believers from a Lutheran background experienced the baptism of the Holy Spirit and other spiritual gifts.
-Lutheran pastor Jonathan Paul considered the father of German Pentecostalism met in Hamburg the following year with various leaders to establish biblical guidelines for the new movement.
+Lutheran pastor Jonathan Paul, considered the father of German Pentecostalism, met with various leaders in Hamburg the following year to establish biblical guidelines for the new movement.

-U.S. Assemblies of God missionaries Herbert Schmidt and Gustsav Kinderman directed efforts of the Danzig Bible School (today Gdansk, Poland) beginning in 1928.
-Through the influence of this Bible school the Pentecostal message expanded in Eastern Europe amongst Germans, Poles, and Russians, resulting in the formation of the Freie Christengemeinde fellowship.
+U.S. Assemblies of God missionaries G. Herbert Schmidt and Gustave Kinderman directed efforts of the Danzig Bible School ( present day Gdansk, Poland) beginning in 1928.
+Through the influence of this Bible school, the Pentecostal message expanded in Eastern Europe amongst Germans, Poles, and Russians, resulting in the formation of the Freie Christengemeinde fellowship.
 In 1938 the Bible School was forced to close by the Nazi authorities.

 The Movement Today

-Today in Germany, approximately 50 Assemblies of God missionaries and missionary associates work in church planting, children’s ministry, community outreaches, Teen Challenge, campus ministry, as well as teaching and other supportive ministries.
-In the past 30 years Assembly of God missionaries have established over 20 new churches in Germany.
+Today in Germany approximately 50 Assemblies of God missionaries and missionary associates work in church planting, children’s ministry, community outreaches, Teen Challenge, campus ministry, as well as teaching and other supportive ministries.
+In the past 30 years Assemblies of God missionaries have established over 20 new churches in Germany.

-The BFP, with 820 churches and 56,000 baptized adult members and about 168,000 people in the movement, is the second largest Evangelical fellowship in Germany.
-One-third of all BFP churches today are international with approximately 80% of these congregations having their roots in Sub-Saharan Africa.
+The BFP, with 820 churches and 56,000 baptized adult members and about 168,000 people in the Movement, is the second-largest Evangelical fellowship in Germany.
+One-third of all BFP churches today are international with approximately 80 percent of these congregations having their roots in Sub-Saharan Africa.